-- Manage the Active Directory: Most Active Directory designs were built about 10 years ago, at a time when targeted malware attacks and modern phishing methods did not exist.
-The Active Directory case needs to be managed through a specific action plan.
+- Manage the Active Directory.
+Most AD designs were built about 10 years ago at a time when targeted malware attacks and modern phishing methods did not exist.
+Active Directory must be managed through a specific action plan.

 The specific case of

 Why is Active Directory